scientist-softserv/iiif_print/README.md

 A complete list of features can be found [here](https://github.com/scientist-softserv/iiif_print/wiki/Features-List).

 ## Documentation
-A set of helpful documents to help you learn more and deploy IiifPrint can be found on the [Project Wiki](https://github.com/scientist-softserv/iiif_print/wiki), including a PCDM model diagram, metadata schema, batch ingest instructions, and more details on installing, developing, and testing the code.
+A set of helpful documents to help you learn more and deploy IiifPrint can be found on the [Project Wiki](https://github.com/scientist-softserv/iiif_print/wiki).

 IiifPrint was developed against [Hyku](https://github.com/samvera/hyku) v4.0-v5.0.
 If your application uses [Bulkrax](https://github.com/samvera-labs/bulkrax), please ensure that its version is 5.0.1 or greater.